Head Coach Guy Kalland (32nd season)

 Kalland and the Knights made an improbable run to get into the 2010 MIAC Playoffs by going 9-1 in the conference’s second half of the regular season.
 In the postseason, they upset nationally-ranked St. Thomas in the MIAC Playoff Semifinals and toppled Gustavus Adolphus in the conference championship to qualify for the NCAA Tournament for the second time in Kalland’s tenure.

 His teams are well prepared and play an intelligent, hard-nosed style at both ends of the floor.
-The Knights ranked fourth in the MIAC in scoring defense for the 2013-14 season, allowing 63.6 points per game in conference play, while giving up an average of only 62.2 points per game over the last four seasons.
-The squad has led all NCAA schools in fewest fouls per game four out the past six seasons, including the 2013-14 campaign.
+The Knights ranked first in the MIAC in scoring defense for the 2014-15 season, allowing 60.8 points per game, while giving up an average of only 61.5 points per game over the last four seasons.
+The squad has led all NCAA schools in fewest fouls per game four out the past seven seasons, including the 2013-14 campaign.

 The 2009-2010 season’s run mirrored that of the 2005–06 season, when Kalland and the Knights reeled off 17 straight MIAC regular-season wins en route to the program’s first conference title since 1965–66.
 The Knights advanced to the NCAA Tournament for the first time in program history, and Kalland was recognized as the MIAC and West Region coach of the year.

 A 1974 graduate of Concordia College-Moorhead, Kalland is a professor in the Physical Education, Athletics, and Recreation department at Carleton.
 Kalland and his wife, Linda, have a daughter, Abby Kershaw, a 2004 graduate of Carleton.